anabeeella/calorie-counter/README.md

 ### 6. Clearing Form

 The clearForm() function resets the form by clearing all input fields and hiding the output display.

+# Usage

+To play the game, simply open the index.html file in your web browser.
+You can also follow this link: https://calorie-counter-by-anabeeella.netlify.app/